 Why we’ve seen a lot of Qsuites inconsistency

-This caused Qatar Airways to ground many of its A350s, and also caused the airline to stop taking delivery of new A350s.
-Fortunately Airbus and Qatar Airways reached a settlement regarding this dispute in early 2023, and at this point most A350s are back into service, and the airline has also taken delivery of new A350s.
+Fortunately Airbus and Qatar Airways reached a settlement regarding this dispute in early 2023, and at this point all A350s are back in service, and the airline has also taken delivery of new A350s.

 In the period when the A350s were grounded, Qatar Airways got creative with adding capacity, including bringing back Airbus A380s, leasing 777s from Cathay Pacific and Virgin Australia, and leasing A330s from Oman Air.
 None of these planes feature Qsuites.